-Sipwise Sipwise C5 offers an easy way to cleanup, backup or archive old accounting data-i.e. CDRs-that is not necessary for further processing any more, or must be deleted according to the law.
+Sipwise Sipwise C5 offers ways to cleanup, backup or archive old accounting data-i.e. CDRs-that is not necessary for further processing any more, or must be deleted according to the law.
 There are some Sipwise C5 components designed for this purpose and they are commonly called cleanuptools.
-These are basically configurable scripts that interact with NGCP's accounting and kamailio databases, or remove exported CDR files in order to clean or archive the unnecessary data.
+These are configurable scripts that interact with NGCP's accounting and kamailio databases, or remove exported CDR files in order to clean or archive the unnecessary data.